 This means that there may be different requirements for eligible providers, eligible services and billing from that which we usually see when we provide service to a Medicaid client.
 It cannot be assumed that these plans will pay at the same rates or under the same provisions (eligible providers or services) as what we see under Medicaid.

 From a private practice standpoint, it operates the same way as most other commercial insurance plans.
 There are typically very large deductibles and co-insurance amounts.
 In some case, reimbursement is based on Medicare reimbursement rates for your State.
 Some clinical services may require authorization.

 I highly recommend that your staff verify the client’s eligibility and benefits prior to the initial visit.
 May sure you get your questions answered about how these products work.

-With over 37 years of managed care experience, G&M Consulting understands the complexities of the different insurance companies’ product lines.
-Please let us know how we can be of service to your organization.
+With nearly four decades of managed care experience, G&M Consulting understands the complexities of the different insurance companies’ product lines.
+Please let us know how we can be of service to your organization!